 Eat fish at least twice a week, including a portion of oily fish.
 Fish like mackerel, sardines, salmon and fresh tuna are a source of omega-3 fats, which can help protect against heart disease.

 Drink less alcohol

 Alcohol contains calories.
 Regularly drinking more than the NHS recommends can have a noticeable impact on your waistline.
 Try to stick to the recommended daily alcohol limits to reduce the risk of serious problems with your health, including risks to your heart health.

 Cut down on salt

-To maintain a health blood pressure, avoid having salt at the table, and try adding less to your cooking.
+To maintain a healthy blood pressure, avoid having salt at the table, and try adding less to your cooking.
 Once you get used to the taste of food without added salt, you can cut it out of your diet completely.

 Look out for high salt levels in ready-made foods.
 Most of the salt we eat is already in the foods we purchase.
 Check the food labels – a food is high in salt if it has more than 1.5g salt (or 0.6g sodium) per 100g.
 Adults should eat less than 6g of salt a day in total – that’s about one teaspoon.

 When shopping, it’s a good idea to read the label on food and drink packaging to see how many calories and how much fat, salt and sugar the product contains.
 Knowing what is in food and how it fits in with the rest of your diet will help you to make healthier choices.